Gannar21/-LLM-Code-Language-Identification/README.md

-# bakeoff
+# Bakeoff

-Same 50 code snippets, same frozen prompt, three models: one top-tier API model, one cheap API model, and one open-weights model we run ourselves.
+Same 50 code snippets, same frozen prompt, three models: one top tier API model, one cheap API model, and one open weights model we run ourselves.

-The task is simple — guess the programming language from a short code snippet — and we score it using exact string match, with no human or LLM judging.
+The task is simple guess the programming language from a short code snippet and we score it using exact string match, with no human or LLM judging.

 ## Setup